zonemaster/zonemaster/utils/README.md

 ## Pre-requisite

-The scripts should be run on a computer where the lastest `development` branch of `zonemaster/zonemaster` has been cloned, and the equivalent version of `zonemaster/engine` has been **installed**.
+The scripts should be run on a computer where the latest `develop` branch of `zonemaster/zonemaster` has been cloned, and the equivalent version of `zonemaster/engine` has been **installed**.

 ## Scripts